tetratelabs/istio-0to60/docs/traffic-shifting.md

 Within a minute or so, the Kiali dashboard should also reflect the fact that all traffic is going to the customers v2 service.

 Though it no longer receives any traffic, we decide to leave v1 running a while longer before retiring it.

+If you wish to go further, investigate [Flagger](https://flagger.app/){target=_blank}, an Istio-compatible tool that can be used to automate the process of progressive delivery (aka Canary rollouts).
+[Here](https://github.com/eitansuez/istio-flagger) is an exploration of Flagger with Istio and its `bookinfo` sample application.